habibulmursaleen/portfolio-web/README.md

 - **Next.js:** A React framework for server-rendered or statically-exported React apps.
 - **TypeScript:** Provides type safety and better development experience.
-- **Aceternity UI:** UI components and design system for building modern interfaces.
+- **Shadcn/ui:** UI components and design system for building modern interfaces.
 - **Tailwind CSS:** Utility-first CSS framework for custom design.
 - **SEO Techniques:** Implementation of SEO best practices for better search engine rankings.
 - **Optimization:** Performance enhancements for a faster and smoother user experience.